copernicus-mogley/zkav.club/publishing-infrastructure/README.md

 #### Decentralized media for Zcash

-PeerTube for Zcash is our first public implementation in this area, but it is only one example.
+PeerTube for Zcash is our first public implementation, but it is only one example.
 We expect to test, iterate, and support additional decentralized media options as we work with more communities.

 If you are looking for the Zcash PeerTube decision, rollout plan, and how publishing will work, start here: